miratronix/autumn/README.md

 tree.AddAlias("first", "someOtherName")
 ```

-The dependencies will be correctly resolved when the tree is grown, and the `FistLeaf.PostConstruct()` will only be called
+The dependencies will be correctly resolved when the tree is grown, and the `FirstLeaf.PostConstruct()` will only be called
 once (if present).

 ### Configuration